ShadowKnightMK4/DebugDotNet/README.md

-The other two test folders are non funcation projects to debug the software at the moment.
+The other two test folders are non functional projects to I use debug the software sometimes.
 I tend to just modify PeTest as needed and are not terribly familiar with Unit Testing.